rudrajit1729/rudrajit1729.github.io/_news/announcement_10.md

 inline: true
 ---

-I'm excited to begin my visiting researcher position at Google, where I'll be working with Satish Chandra to enhance developer productivity using AI developer tools.
+I'm thrilled to start my visiting researcher role at Google.
+I'll be working with Satish Chandra on using AI to improve developer productivity.